-alignwcs([on]) align wcs. blink([blink, interval]) Blink frames. clear_contour() clear contours from the screen. close() close the window and end connection. cmap([color, load, invert, save, filename]) Set the color map table, using a defined list of options. colorbar([on]) turn the colorbar on the bottom of the window on and off. contour([on, construct]) show contours on the window. contour_load(filename) load a contour file into the window. crosshair([x, y, coordsys, skyframe,]) Control the position of the crosshair in the current frame. cursor([x, y]) move the cursor in the current frame to the specified im- age pixel. disp_header() Display the header of the current image to a DS9 win- dow. embed() Embed the viewer in a notebook. frame([n]) convenience function to change or report frames. get(param) XPA get method to ds9 instance which returns received string. get_data() return a numpy array of the data displayed in the current frame. get_filename() return the filename currently on display. get_frame_info() return more explicit information about the data dis- played. get_header([fitsobj]) Return the current fits header. get_image() return the full image object instead of just the data array. get_slice_info() return the slice tuple that is currently displayed. get_viewer_info() Return a dictionary of information. grab() Make a copy of the image view. grid([on, param]) convenience to turn the grid on and off. hideme() lower the ds9 window. iscube() return whether a cube image is displayed in the current frame. load_fits([fname, extver, mecube]) convenience function to load fits image to current frame. load_mef_as_cube([filename]) Load a Mult-Extension-Fits image into one frame as an image cube.
-Continued on next page load_mef_as_multi([filename]) Load a Mult-Extension-Fits image into multiple frames. load_region(filename) Load regions from a file which uses ds9 standard for- matting. load_rgb(red, green, blue[, scale, lockwcs]) load 3 images into an RGBimage frame. make_region(infile[, labels, header,]) make an input reg file with [x,y,comment] to a DS9 reg file. mark_region_from_array(input_points[,]) mark ds9 regions regions given an input list of tuples. match([coordsys, frame, crop, fslice,]) match all other frames to the current frame. nancolor([color]) set the not-a-number color, default is red. panto_image(x, y) convenience function to change to x,y physical image coordinates. panto_wcs(x, y[, system]) pan to wcs location coordinates in image. readcursor() Returns the image coordinate postion and key pressed. reopen() Reopen a closed window. rotate([value, to]) rotate the current frame (in degrees). run_inet_ds9() start a new ds9 window using an inet socket connection. save_regions([filename]) save the regions in the current window to a DS9 style regions file. save_rgb([filename]) save an rgbimage frame as an MEF fits file. scale([scale]) The default zscale is the most widely used option. set(param[, buf]) XPA set method to ds9 instance. set_iraf_display() Set the environemnt variable IMTDEV to the current display. set_region([region_string]) display a region using the specifications in re- gion_string. show_xpa_commands() Print the available XPA commands. showme() raise the ds9 window. showpix([close]) display the pixel value table, close window when done. snapsave([filename, format, resolution]) Create a snap shot of the current window, save in speci- fied format. valid_data_in_viewer() return bool if valid file or array is loaded into the viewer. view(img) Display numpy image array to current frame. zoom([par]) Zoom using the specified command. zoomtofit() Zoom to fit the image to the viewer.
+alignwcs([on]) align wcs. blink([blink, interval]) Blink frames. clear_contour() clear contours from the screen. close() close the window and end connection. cmap([color, load, invert, save, filename]) Set the color map table, using a defined list of op- tions. colorbar([on]) turn the colorbar on the bottom of the window on and off. contour([on, construct]) show contours on the window. contour_load(filename) load a contour file into the window. crosshair([x, y, coordsys, skyframe,]) Control the position of the crosshair in the current frame. cursor([x, y]) move the cursor in the current frame to the specified image pixel. disp_header() Display the header of the current image to a DS9 window. embed() Embed the viewer in a notebook. frame([n]) convenience function to change or report frames. get(param) XPA get method to ds9 instance which returns re- ceived string. get_data() return a numpy array of the data displayed in the cur- rent frame. get_filename() return the filename currently on display. get_frame_info() return more explicit information about the data dis- played. get_header([fitsobj]) Return the current fits header. get_image() return the full image object instead of just the data array.
+Continued on post page return the slice tuple that is currently displayed. get_slice_info() get_viewer_info() Return a dictionary of information. grab() Make a copy of the image view. grid([on, param]) convenience to turn the grid on and off. lower the ds9 window. hideme() iscube() return whether a cube image is displayed in the cur- rent frame. load_fits(fname[, extver, mecube]) convenience function to load fits image to current 7 1 ([C1]) frame. load_mef_as_cube([filename]) Load a Mult-Extension-Fits image into one frame as 7 / ([(1,]) an image cube. load_mef_as_multi([filename]) Load a Mult-Extension-Fits image into multiple 7 7 (C1) frames. load_region(filename) Load regions from a file which uses ds9 standard formatting. load_rgb(red, green, blue[, scale, lockwcs]) load 3 images into an RGBimage frame. make_region(infile[, labels, header,]) make an input reg file with [x,y,comment] to a DS9 reg file. mark_region_from_array(input_points[, mark ds9 regions regions given an input list of tuples. ]) match([coordsys, frame, crop, fslice,]) match all other frames to the current frame. nancolor([color]) set the not-a-number color, default is red. panto_image(x, y) convenience function to change to x,y physical im- age coordinates. panto_wcs(x, y[, system]) pan to wcs location coordinates in image. readcursor() Returns the image coordinate postion and key pressed. reopen() Reopen a closed window. rotate([value, to]) rotate the current frame (in degrees). run_inet_ds9() start a new ds9 window using an inet socket connec- tion. save_regions([filename]) save the regions in the current window to a DS9 style regions file. save_rgb([filename]) save an rgbimage frame as an MEF fits file. scale([scale]) The default zscale is the most widely used option. set(param[, buf]) XPA set method to ds9 instance. set_region([region_string]) display a region using the specifications in re- gion_string. show_xpa_commands() Print the available XPA commands. showme() raise the ds9 window. showpix([close]) display the pixel value table, close window when done. snapsave([filename, format, resolution]) Create a snap shot of the current window, save in specified format. valid_data_in_viewer() return bool if valid file or array is loaded into the viewer. view(img) Display numpy image array to current frame. zoom([par]) Zoom using the specified command. zoomtofit() Zoom to fit the image to the viewer.